-- Kids in the Kitchen A four-week program (one morning/week) involving children and parents/caregivers cooking a nutritious meal together; talking about Canada's Food Guide to Healthy Eating and healthy habits such as proper hand washing; and reading food labels.
+- Stir it Up with Kids in the Kitchen A four-week program (one morning/week) involving children and parents/caregivers cooking a nutritious meal together; talking about Eating Well with Canada's Food Guide and healthy habits such as proper hand washing; and reading food labels.
 Children make their own apron at the beginning of the program and take it home at the end.
 All families take home a recipe book featuring the meals they have cooked as well as helpful hints for feeding picky eaters, serving sizes for toddlers and preschoolers, and healthy snack ideas. - Kindergym This six-week program geared towards children three to six years and their parents/caregivers involves talking to the children about why physical activity is important.
-Children and adults participate in obstacle courses, stretching exercises and activities set to well known children's songs.
-For more information, email toybus@crc-renfrewcounty.com.
+Children and adults participate in obstacle courses, stretching exercises and activities set to well-known children's songs.

+For more information,